TENNLab-UTK/dbscan/README.md

 This directory contains code for executing and testing the DBSCAN algorithm neuromorphically.

-James S. Plank, Charles P. Rizzo
+Points of Contact: James S. Plank, Charles P. Rizzo

 ----------
 # Information on the outputs of these programs